The qualities of our journeys are as subtle as the strokes of a pencil.

 Our travels are textured as we squiggle on foot, dither at junctions, speed along motorways, and fly through air corridors.

-For over a decade I've record all my journeys with GPS to map where I have been and how I got there.
+For fifteen years I've record all my journeys with GPS to map where I have been and how I got there.

 It is a form of personal cartography that documents my life as visual journal.